 Additional activities included a buffet dinner Wednesday evening at the Hollywood Café and evening dinner cruise aboard The Tunica Queen.
 Ports and Waterways presentations on Friday morning prior to the Water Association general membership meeting were provided by Colonel Thomas Smith from US Army Corps of Engineers Memphis District, Commander Dan Norton of the US Coast Guard's Sector Lower Mississippi River and Colonel Mike Wehr of the US Army Corps of Engineers Vicksburg District.

 We were fortunate to have numerous sponsors and exhibitors at this year's conference including: International Port of Memphis, Mississippi Department of Environmental Quality, Mississippi Department of Marine Resources, Mississippi 811 Inc., Neel-Schaffer Inc., Pickering Engineering, Rosedale-Bolivar County Port Commission, Taylor Machine Works, Thompson Engineering, US Army Corps of Engineers Vicksburg District, USDA ARS National Sedimentation Laboratory, Watkins Ludlum Winter & Stennis PA, and Yazoo-Mississippi Delta Levee Board.

 A special "thank you" goes to the conference planning committee: Mississippi Department of Environmental Quality, Mississippi Water Resources Association, Mississippi Water Resources Research Institute, National Oceanic and Atmospheric Administration, and U.S. Geological Survey.

 Whether it's drought, global climate change, ecological impacts, or weather disasters across America, researchers continue to seek answers to hopefully solve issues.
-The National Hydrologic Warning Council has information pertaining to all of the headline issues.

 March 16-17, 2010